vetheve/Daily_Progress_Journal/February_2023.md

 - [Node.js Express & PostgreSQL: CRUD Rest APIs example with Sequelize](https://www.bezkoder.com/node-express-sequelize-postgresql/)

 __Plan:__
-1. Start by reading the Node.js docs and installing Node.js on your computer if you haven't already.
-2. Create a new Node.js project and initialize it with NPM.
-3. Install the required dependencies for the project, including Sequelize and the PostgreSQL driver.
+1. Install the required dependencies for the project, including Sequelize and the PostgreSQL driver.
-4. Follow the steps in the "Getting Started with Node.js, Sequelize, and PostgreSQL" tutorial to set up a PostgreSQL database and connect it to a Node.js project using Sequelize.
+2. Follow the steps in the "Getting Started with Node.js, Sequelize, and PostgreSQL" tutorial to set up a PostgreSQL database and connect it to a Node.js project using Sequelize.
-5. Test the connection by creating a simple database query.
+3. Test the connection by creating a simple database query.

-###Day 2:
+###Step 2:
->On the second day, I will focus on implementing RBAC with JWT and Sequelize.
+>On the second step, I will focus on implementing RBAC with JWT and Sequelize.
 I will create a basic user authentication system with JWT and then add RBAC functionality to restrict access to certain routes based on the user's role.

 __Topics to cover:__
 - Introduction to JSON Web Tokens (JWT)